ustwo/engineering-blog/src/content/articles/speech-2-speech/index.md

 ---
-title: AI in Action - Crafting a Real-Time Speech-to-Speech Translation App
+title: AI in action - crafting a real-time speech-to-speech translation app
 author: Patricia Silva
 date: 2024-10-03
-description: Build a real-time speech-to-speech translation app with OpenAI, AssemblyAI, ElevenLabs, and LangChain for natural language processing.
+description: Build a real-time speech-to-speech translation app with OpenAI, AssemblyAI, ElevenLabs and LangChain for natural language processing.
 thumbnail: ./assets/thumbnail.jpg
 tags: python, langchain, openai, assemblyai, elevenlabs
 cta_prefix: At ustwo, we're exploring how AI can be used to create and elevate great product experiences that help humans to connect.